resilar/crchack/README.md

 # How it works?

 CRC is often described as a linear function in the literature.
-However, CRC implemations used in practice often differ from the theoretical definition and satisfy only a "weaker" linear property:
+However, CRC implementations used in practice often differ from the theoretical definition and satisfy only a "weaker" linear property:

     CRC(x ^ y ^ z) = CRC(x) ^ CRC(y) ^ CRC(z), for |x| = |y| = |z|

 The method can be viewed as applying this rule repeatedly to produce an invertible system of linear equations.
+Solving the system tells us which bits in the input data need to be modified.

 The intuition is that inverting each input bit causes a fixed difference in the resulting checksum (independent of the values of the neighbouring bits).
 This,